Chapter 17.39

 g.
 Locate dumpster enclosures so that no dwelling is closer than twenty feet (including those on abutting properties), or more than one hundred feet from a residential unit.
 No minimum distance from dwellings is required if dumpsters are located within a fully enclosed room.

-7. Laundry Facilities.
-Each multifamily unit shall be provided a plumbed individual laundry area within the unit or its garage, of a size large enough to accommodate a clothes washer and dryer, except that a multifamily project of five or more units may be designed to provide common laundry facilities as determined by the project applicant.
-If located in the garage for an individual unit, the laundry area shall not encroach into the required parking area.
+6. Laundry Facilities.
+Each unit shall be provided a plumbed individual laundry area within the unit or its garage, of a size large enough to accommodate a clothes washer and dryer.
+If located in a garage for an individual unit, the laundry area shall not encroach into the parking area.
+Alternatively, project applicant may provide common laundry facilities.

 1. Site planning and building design shall provide for pedestrian access from the public street into the nonresidential and residential portions of the project, through courtyards, plazas, and walkways.